Workspace Security

 Layer 1: Input Validation

-All API inputs are validated before reaching the agent:
+All inputs are validated before reaching the agent:

 Layer 2: OS-Level Sandbox